javiergarciad/javiergarciad/README.md

 ## Financial professional and backend developer

-I have been making scripts and little programs to solve professional needs all my professional life (+10 yrs) but have taken it seriously the last 4 years since I've been working as an developer.
-I have a professional background in finances and I am very interested in data science and algorithmic trading-related themes.
+Throughout my extensive tenure in finance spanning over a decade, I have acquired a diverse skill set and expertise in trading and quantitative analysis.
+My proficiency in devising innovative scripts and small programs to fulfill professional demands has been honed through my experience on the trading desk and as a quant.
+In the past four years, my focus has been on enhancing my programming skills to tackle more intricate and complex problems.
+This has enabled me to be better equipped to onboard challenges that require a deeper level of comprehension and programming proficiency.

 *   🌍  I'm based in Colombia
 *   ✉️  You can contact me at [javier.garcia.d@gmail.com](mailto:javier.garcia.d@gmail.com)